-The need for an integrated environmental licensing law was highlighted in the wake of a 2011 government decision on the preparation of a national green growth strategy for Israel.
+The need for an integrated environmental licensing law was highlighted in the wake of a 2011 government decision - No. 3768 - on the preparation of a national green growth strategy for Israel.
 Three round tables were set up to implement the government decision – on production, consumption and innovation – and important insights were gleaned from each of them.

 Discussions around the green production round table highlighted the fact that there need be no contradiction between industrial development and environmental performance.
 In fact, industry declared its readiness to improve its environmental performance based on pollution prevention at source, implementation of best available techniques (BAT), and efficient use of resources - in return for greater regulatory certainty.